-The thing about the States that travelers need to know is that it’s not just one destination.
-It’s a diverse country — culturally diverse, racially diverse, and geographically diverse, too.
+The thing about the United States that travelers need to know is that it’s culturally diverse, racially diverse, and geographically diverse, too.
 A visit to New York City will be very different from a visit to Los Angeles which will be very different from a visit to Austin or St. Louis or New Orleans.

 What all of these places have in common is that they can be magical.
-In the United States you can see volcanoes or glaciers, work on a ranch or spend your days at Disney World®, hop from beach to beach or climb every mountain, shop til you drop or camp out under the stars.
-It’s a big country, and there’s truly something here for every traveler.
+In the United States you can see volcanoes or glaciers, work on a ranch or spend your days at Disneyland®, hop from beach to beach or climb every mountain, shop til you drop or camp out under the stars.

-If you live in the U.S., you might already know that you often don’t have to go far from home to find yourself immersed in a new culture or to hear an unfamiliar language.
-That’s the beauty of traveling around a country as large as the United States.
+If you live in the U.S., you often don’t have to go far from home to see a different side of the country.

-Is ours a family-friendly nation?
-I’d argue yes, though of course not every travel experience will appeal to every parent or child.
+We’re also family-friendly.
 Just because you’re touring the U.S. with kids doesn’t mean you have to stop at every theme park on your route or eat burgers and fries at every meal.
-Most museums and restaurants welcome children with open arms, and the old fashioned family vacation?
-Is alive and well.
+Most museums and restaurants welcome children with open arms, and the old fashioned family vacation is alive and well.
 We’ve traveled around the country, and I hope our experiences will inspire you to see more of the United States.

 Traveling with Kids in the United States